fobiasic07/AirBnB_clone/README.md

 ## Description

-This is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of [AirBnB](https://www.airbnb.com/).
+This is an ALX course team project in creation and completion of a web application, integrating database storage, a back-end API, and front-end interfacing in a clone of [AirBnB](https://www.airbnb.com/) called hbnbBnB.

 ## Classes